 Black mold (Stachybotrys chartarum) is a toxic mold that can lead to severe and the long term effects of black mold lead to long-lasting health problems.
 It is not as commonly found as other household molds.
 It can still be found indoors and appears as a greenish black mass.
 It will feel slimy and wet to touch and will appear powdery.
 This fungi thrives on substances that are high in cellulose such as paper, gypsum board, lint, fiberboard, and wood.

 Mold spores travel through air and thrive on surfaces that have moisture.
 They can be in homes and offices and schools without anyone knowing about the existence of the mold, which is why it is important to know the symptoms of black mold exposure.
 The latest research has found connections between exposure to mold and a diverse range of health problems for which we did not know the causes before.
-There are a variety of diseases and health conditions that are caused by fungi.
+There are a variety of diseases and long term effects of black mold that are caused by fungi.
 These are: